Debraj-Bora/travellingllama/README.md

 <p align="justify">
 Travelling Llama is an offline, edge-powered travel companion app that provides personalized travel recommendations and real-time information about everything within a 10 km radius of a geolocation, even in areas without internet access.
 By using Meta’s Llama 3.2 model, optimized for edge devices, the app offers localized route suggestions, locality information from locals, weather forecasts, cultural insights, and safety alerts tailored to individual user preferences.
 It operates entirely offline, ensuring data privacy through on-device processing.
 This solution is perfect for hikers, people living in remote areas, and regions affected by natural disasters.

+We have implemented a Retrieval-Augmented Generation (RAG) pipeline to extract information specific to (example remote location) Golaghat, Assam, allowing us to generate insights beyond the inherent capabilities of the Llama 3.2 1B model.
+To achieve this, we created a custom GeoJSON dataset for the region and utilized it as contextual input for the model.
+Additionally, we employed techniques such as Retrieval Question Answering (RetrievalQA) to obtain answers that were otherwise unavailable, thereby enhancing our data retrieval and generation capabilities.
 </p>

 <p align="justify">

-<b>Key Technologies</b>: Python, JavaScript, Streamlit, PyTorch,  TensorFlow Lite, OpenWeatherMap API (offline storage), Geopandas, OpenStreetMap.
+`Key Technologies`: Python, JavaScript, Streamlit, PyTorch, OpenWeatherMap API (offline storage), Geopandas, OpenStreetMap.

+`RAG Pipeline`: Langchain, ChromaDb, ChatOllama(model=llama3.2:1b), OllamaEmbedings(nomic-embed-text), Geojson

 </p>